XLB: A differentiable massively parallel lattice Boltzmann library in Python: Implementation details

 Utilizing uniform axis conventions for all fields allows the library to execute automated sharding along the \texttt{x}-axis, a process visualized in Figure~\ref{fig:sharding}.
 For this purpose, JAX requires the number of grid points along the \texttt{x}-axis, \texttt{nx}, to be divisible by the number of available devices \texttt{nDevices} (e.g., number of GPUs).
 If \texttt{nx} is not divisible by \texttt{nDevices}, the library automatically increases \texttt{nx} to the nearest higher multiple of \texttt{nDevices}.
 While the current implementation focuses on \texttt{x}-axis sharding, expanding to multi-dimensional sharding could further optimize performance, especially when scaling to larger clusters, addressing the increased communication overhead that will be noted in Section~\ref{sec:multi_node_scaling}.

+Our approach shards XLB arrays across multiple GPUs, enabling global operations on the entire dataset without requiring separate computations.
+While efficient and easy to use, some operations may still benefit from explicit communication between GPUs.
+JAX provides protocols for this targeted communications, allowing us to fine-tune data distribution and processing during complex distributed operations.
+Section~\ref{sec:streaming} of the manuscript details their use for the streaming operation.

-The \texttt{distributed\_array\_init} method is used for initializing distributed arrays across multiple devices.
-For large-scale simulations where the array size may exceed the memory capacity of a single GPU, initializing the array on one device and then transferring it to others is not feasible.
-To overcome this limitation, the \texttt{distributed\_array\_init} method is designed.
-This method uses a sharding constraint, specified by \texttt{jax.lax.with\_sharding\_constraint} which instructs the JIT compiler to allocate only the addressable part of an array for which each device is responsible.
+Distributed arrays are initialized across multiple devices using a specialized method within the XLB library.
+This approach is essential for large-scale simulations, especially when the array size surpasses the memory capabilities of a single GPU.
+In such cases, initializing the entire array on one device and then distributing it is not practical.
+The library addresses this challenge by incorporating a method that employs sharding constraints.
+These constraints, guided by JAX's sharding functionality, ensure that the JIT compiler allocates only the necessary portion of an array that each device is responsible for.
+This method effectively manages memory across multiple devices, optimizing the allocation and utilization of resources in distributed computing environments.

-\subsection{Streaming Operation and Distributed Computing}
+\subsection{Streaming operation and distributed computing}

 The streaming operation (see equation~\ref{eq:streaming}) is typically the only non-local operation in LBM that demands communication across devices, and therefore it warrants special consideration in a multi-device setup.
 To enable this, the XLB library employs a suite of functions: \texttt{streaming\_m}, \texttt{streaming\_p}, and \texttt{streaming\_i}.